 Bangladesh’s economy has grown 6% per year since 1996 despite political instability, poor infrastructure, corruption, insufficient power supplies, slow implementation of economic reforms, and the 2008-09 global financial crisis and recession.
-The building construction industry is considered as one of the fastest growing and largest sectors in Bangladesh.
+The building construction industry is considered one of the fastest-growing and largest sectors in Bangladesh.
 In 2008-2009, the construction sector employed 2.024 million people which is expected to rise to 2.88 million by this year (2014) and 3.32 million by 2020 (Report by WCC).

-The following table shows the comparison between overall GDP growth and growth of Real estate, renting and business services:
+The following table shows the comparison between overall GDP growth and growth of Real estate, renting, and business services:

-Apartment price in Dhaka has been on the rise since 2003 and according to the last updated statistics it is USD 1,705.47 per square meter.
+Apartment price in Dhaka has been on the rise since 2003 and according to the last updated statistics, it is USD 1,705.47 per square meter.

 Dhaka is currently growing at an unprecedented rate, accommodating over 600,000 people per year.
 This means more than 120,000 household units are required to house the added population in this city.
 At present, the supply of housing in the city is only around 25,000 units, of which 15,000 units are provided by the private sector contributors like (real estate development companies).
 Most of the families are now nuclear ones (parents and one or two children) who prefer to dwell in apartments with two or three rooms.
 Nearly half of the apartments are found to be between 1,000 to 1,600 square feet.
 On the other hand, only 2% of the residential apartments are less than 700 square feet, which indicates that the real estate sector has not quite been able to address the low-income dwellings.

 The sources of housing finance in Bangladesh mainly are the state-owned BHBFC (Bangladesh House Building Finance Corporation), commercial banks, employee loans, life insurance policies, and informal means.
-According to homeowners of newly constructed houses, the primary source of housing finance is household savings (more than one third).
+According to homeowners of newly constructed houses, the primary source of housing finance is household savings (more than one-third).
 Loans from relatives and friends were the second most common form of finance, followed by the sale of other parcels of land.

 Currently, BHBFC provides five types of loans:

-Delta-BRAC Housing Finance Corporation Ltd. (DBH) is the pioneer, the largest and the specialist housing finance institution in the private sector in Bangladesh.
-DBH has created home ownership among more than 7,500 families in Dhaka and other major cities of the country.
+Delta-BRAC Housing Finance Corporation Ltd. (DBH) is the pioneer, the largest, and the specialist housing finance institution in the private sector in Bangladesh.
+DBH has created homeownership among more than 7,500 families in Dhaka and other major cities of the country.
 Mortgage loans have a maximum term of 15 years and are discretionary adjustable-rate mortgages.
 The present rate is 16.5%.

-National Housing Finance and Investment Ltd. (NHFIL), a private sector housing finance company, provides loans for construction of houses, purchase of flats or houses, extension and improvement of existing houses or flats, and purchase of housing plots.
+National Housing Finance and Investment Ltd. (NHFIL), a private sector housing finance company, provides loans for the construction of houses, purchase of flats or houses, extension and improvement of existing houses or flats, and purchase of housing plots.